johnny-morrice/portal/README.md

 Welcome to Foo Gateway!

 # Assuming there is a copy of portal installed on the gateway, forward SSH on a
-# LAN machine to a port on this machine
+# LAN machine to a port on the gateway machine.
+This creates a chain back to your
+# local machine.

 you@foo$ ./portal/gateway-forward.sh protected.machine.foo.org 36525
 ```